theophilelouvel/personal-site/posts/blog-building-and-yak-shaving.md

 I'm actually glad I did all that, as I now feel even more comfortable with those techs and discovered Sanity along the way.

 As always, testing is the only way to know for sure what works and what doesn't!

+[The source code for this blog is here](https://github.com/theophilelouvel/personal-site) if you want to peek into it!

 *P.S.: I'm sorry I couldn't provide code examples for all the solutions mentioned earlier, but as I write this article many files have seen themselves out into the trash, so there's that.
 You could DM me on twitter though and I could point you to the documentation I found.*